Meet the Board of Directors of the Snowshoe Foundation

 -Retired to Randolph County permanently in 2004 but has had a second residence here since 1983 -Active, presently, on the state board of Read Aloud WV

 -Participates in outreach activities for her church and in the Linwood community

 “My passion has always been education and literacy.
 To me the future of West Virginia is tightly associated with the education of our people.
 Participating in organizations that support our people and our communities, to that end, is, and always has been a goal for me.”

 Meet Snowshoe Foundation Treasurer, John W. Carte II

 John W. Carte, II

-John is a Certified Public Accountant in Elkins, WV.
-He and his wife Heather Hall started their CPA practice (Carte Hall & Associates, A.C.) in 2002.
-Carte Hall, & Associates, A.C. is a full service CPA firm for businesses as well as individuals.
+John W. Carte II is a Certified Public Accountant in Elkins, WV.
+He and his wife, Heather Hall, started their CPA practice (Carte Hall & Associates, A.C.) in 2002.
+Carte Hall & Associates, A.C. is a full-service CPA firm for individuals, as well as businesses.

 Christopher “Andy” Nall